oxyzox/McStatusBotV2/README.md

 - 🛠️ **Version Info**: Displays the Minecraft server version, including if it's outdated or the latest.
 - 🖼️ **Customizable Image**: Add your server logo or banner directly into the status embed for personalization.
 - ⚠️ **Error Handling**: Provides clear error messages when there’s an issue fetching server data (e.g., invalid IP).
-- 🔄 **Automatic Refresh**: Stacy can refresh server status at regular intervals, providing real-time updates.
+- 🔄 **Automatic Refresh**: McStatusBotV2 can refresh server status at regular intervals, providing real-time updates.
 - 🎮 **Server Connection Instructions**: Users can add their own instructions for connecting to the server, visible in the embed.

 ## 🔧 Setup Guide